MindustryGame/wiki-testing/docs/logic/3-variables.md

 **When naming variables, make sure they are descriptive yet short.** They must describe the value they hold or their purpose.
 At the same time, they shouldn't be complete sentences or span the entire page, or be too short that they get confusing.
 You can use abbreviations, acronyms, or shorter terms to make them more concise.

-Everybody has their own specific styles and preferences, but try to learn from good examples of code in mlog and other languages, while at the same time staying close to the popular style.
+Everybody has their own specific styles and preferences, but try to learn from good examples of code in mlog and other languages, while at the same time staying close to the common style.

 ## Processor Variables and Constants